 The positive is first.
-Paul declares we are saints and faithful brothers, then on the basis of this indicates we should stop lying, fornicating, squabbling etc. We are saints with remnants of corruption.
+Paul declares we are saints and faithful brothers, then indicates that on the basis of this we should stop lying, fornicating, squabbling etc. We are saints with remnants of corruption.
 We are not sinners with remnants of grace.

 Does this mean we need not 'live a life of repentance'?
-It depends on how we define it.
+It depends on how we define that.
 As we read our Bibles daily, pray and engage in fellowship with other believers, we are attentive to the Holy Spirit who brings to the attention of our conscience what the Father wants us to correct.
 We confess it and go on from there.

-An excessive emphasis on our remaining corruption makes grace dependent on our ability to repent properly and be grieved enough.
+Secondly, this makes grace dependant our ability to repent properly and be grieved enough.
 The Pharisee in our heart has spoken again, this time with quieter voice than a Pentecostal and a more humble expression than a Nazarene.
 Either way, grace is no longer sovereign.